A soulful Robert Cray tunes in to the sounds of his youth

 It is perhaps a little ironic, given this, that one of Cray's unexpected claims to fame was on bass, rather than lead, with the fictional Otis Day & The Knights in the cult film "Animal House".

-But his six-string work is what matters, and what persuaded guitar maker Fender back in 1989 to create a customized Robert Cray Stratocaster for him and for general sale.
+But his six-string work is what matters, and what persuaded guitar maker Fender back in 1989 to create a customised Robert Cray Stratocaster for him and for general sale.